-Organizational Qualifications and Capabilities: Describe the organization and its track record and success in providing programs and services.
+Organizational Qualifications and Capabilities: Describe the organization and its track record and success in providing health programs and services.
 Describe the role and qualifications of the key collaborators/partners in the project.
 Include information on the organization's financial stability and viability.
+The applicant should demonstrate how the organizational environment will contribute to a successful project.
+If equipment or physical resources are required to carry out the project, the applicant should describe the availability of these resources and the organizational capacity to use the equipment.
 To ensure access to preventive services and reporting of services outcomes, applicants should demonstrate that they have provider partnerships and agreements (via memoranda of understanding) or commitments (via letters of commitment) in place.